 Closures take three forms:

-- By notice: The path will be closed for no more than five days to allow the Statutory Undertakers (Gas, Water and Electricity) to carry out works to their services.
+- The path will be closed for no more than five days to allow the Statutory Undertakers (Gas, Water and Electricity) to carry out works to their services.

-- By order: The path will be closed for a maximum of six months.
+- The path will be closed for a maximum of six months.
 Extensions beyond this period have to be approved by the Secretary of State.

 Questions about closures